Seele-N Price Tops $0.0022 (SEELE)

 According to CryptoCompare, “Seele’s neural consensus algorithm was inspired by the inner workings of the human brain.
 It asynchronously processes and sorts data in a large-scale decentralized environment, using ε-differential agreements to allow all nodes within a network to reach consensus.
 Compared to existing consensus algorithms, it ensures greater fault-tolerance and is significantly more efficient.
 Its performance also scales linearly as network size increases, allowing it to be widely adaptable to many different use cases.
 Seele proposes the heterogeneous forest network, a blockchain ecosystem comprised of subnets optimized for different use cases.
 Subnets can handle different service scenarios independently and can interact with each other through cross-chain and cross-domain protocols.
 This network is secure, efficient, and compatible with current blockchain ecosystems.
 It presents an overarching vision for the future Internet of Value.
 The SEELE token is an Ethereum-based (ERC-20) cryptocurrency.
 Seele has completed a chain swap where the contract address migrated from 0xb1eef147028e9f480dbc5ccaa3277d417d1b85f0 to 0xb1e93236ab6073fdac58ada5564897177d4bcc43 “

-It is usually not possible to purchase alternative cryptocurrencies such as Seele-N directly using US dollars.
-Investors seeking to acquire Seele-N should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Seele-N directly using US dollars.
+Investors seeking to trade Seele-N should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Seele-N using one of the exchanges listed above.

 Receive News & Updates for Seele-N Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Seele-N and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.